sDextra/messenger-emulator/README.md

 ## Installation
 Add files to folder ```your_renpy_project/game```

-If you already have GUI, no need to replace it
+If you already have GUI, no need to replace it.

 ## Init
 ```